 There are two methods to build the baremetal images.
 One method is to compile the images in a standalone way, which is described in this section.
-Another method is to build the bare metal images using OpenIL framework, which is described in Building the image through OpenIL on page 8.
+Another method is to build the bare metal images using OpenIL framework, which is described in Building the image through OpenIL.